 It’s going to be easier for you to get their sleep back on track if you keep their sleeping environment consistent.
 This is so they know to sleep in their cot for all naps rather than in mom and dad’s bed.

-Follow Age-Appropriate Naps and Wake Times
+Follow an Age-Appropriate Nap Schedule and Wake Times

-Or if your baby is learning a new motor skill and they’re not yet tired, then they’re going to use this time to practice that new motor skill.
 This means they may be getting into a new position (like sitting up), but they can’t get out of it.
 So they yell out to you to lie them back down and get them comfortable again.

 This can get you into the habit of constantly going back into their room to help them fall back to sleep.